How will businesses survive – will there be compensation?

 - Business development support and advice to businesses along the route, including signposting to free business improvement courses.

-- Customer service staff at key junctions to help people get around and signpost them to information on the project
+- Customer service staff to help people get around and signpost them to information on the project.

-- Parking at three locations along the worksite, replacing around 60% of the spaces lost during construction
+- Parking at various locations along the worksite, replacing around 60% of the spaces lost during construction.

-- A significant open for business campaign across digital channels (website, social media and digital screens) and offline channels (on-street signs, TV, Radio, billboards and newspapers) to help drive footfall to the area.
+- A significant open for business campaign across digital channels (website, social media and digital screens) and offline channels (TV, Radio, billboards and newspapers) to help drive footfall to the area.

 What is a logistics hub?

 Logistics hubs will provide last mile support for large sized deliveries and dispatch items.
 They will consist of a site cabin, daytime storage and lined or fenced off loading areas for delivery vehicles.

 Our team will be on hand six days a week to assist delivery drivers getting goods into and out of your premises using trolleys and cargo bikes.